Await the Dawn (2020) Review

 Writer/director Pablo Macho Maysonet IV (DeadHouse, The Red Suit) doesn’t give us anything groundbreaking or game changing in Await the Dawn.
 And it’s certainly not a film I would have expected to pile up festival awards.
 But it is a lot of fun, something missing from too many films lately.

-Await the Dawn has played theaters in Vietnam, but I’m not sure what the release plans for anywhere else are.
+Await the Dawn has played theatres in Vietnam, but I’m not sure what the release plans for anywhere else are.
 You can keep an eye on the film’s Facebook page for any announcements.